The Skin Microbiome

-All this excitement about the digestive microbiome and the skin is forgotten about when it can really have such an incredible impact on our health.
-Skin issues have a huge correlation with hormonal imbalance in women; with focus on the skin microbiome, a lot of these issues can be eliminated easily by simply taking it back to the basics without the need of a cocktail of drugs.
+All this excitement about the digestive microbiome and the skin is forgotten about.
+Skin issues have a huge correlation with hormonal imbalance in women, and with focus on the skin microbiome, a lot of these issues can be eliminated easily, by simply taking it back to basics.

 Hormones and your skin

 Hormones cause an overproduction of sebum in the skin, which then becomes blocked in the congested area.
 As a result, acne or large pustules can develop.